 In addition to the statutory curriculum the school provides a wide range of additional activities.
 These include music lessons, after school clubs, breakfast clubs, tournaments with other schools, school trips and productions.
 Pupils with SEND are actively encouraged and supported to join in and benefit from these activities.
 The participation of pupils with SEND in these activities is monitored carefully.
-Every opportunity is taken to provide activities that can allow SEND children to "shine".
+Every opportunity is taken to enable children with SEND to achieve their full potential.